d4n3sh/thedaneshproject/content/posts/2008-06-03-how-to-send-a-process-to-the-background.md

 Now let's see how it's done.

 `[user@abubu root]$./test.sh &`
 This starts test.sh and sends it to the background.
-You will be back at shell but should see the &#8220;Test&#8221; message every 5 seconds.
+You will be back at shell but should see the "Test" message every 5 seconds.

 `[user@abubu root]$jobs<br />
 [1]+  Running                 ./test.sh &`